James is clerked primarily by Lee Johnson, Clare Sabido, Jennifer Pooler and Emma Bell.

 PROFESSIONAL DISCIPLINE AND REGULATORY LAW

-James was Chambers & Partners’ ‘Professional Discipline Junior of the Year’ for 2020.
+James was Chambers & Partners’ ‘Professional Discipline Junior of the Year’ for 2020 and is again shortlisted in 2024.

 He has been representing regulators and professionals appearing before them for over a 15 years and was recognised in Chambers & Partners as a leading junior in Professional Discipline.